 - Jasper’s Dark Sky Festival takes place in October.
 Fall and winter are the best seasons for stargazing in Jasper because of the longer nights.

-- Most of the events are free to attend, but a few require tickets to be purchased in advance.
+- Many of the events are free to attend, but some require tickets to be purchased in advance.

-- For best the results when photographing the stars, you will need a camera that is able to do long exposures, such as a DSLR.
+- For best results when photographing the stars, you will need a camera that can do long exposures, such as a DSLR.
 You will also need a sturdy tripod.

 - Please do not use a flashlight or take flash photography, since this interferes with the Dark Sky experience.

 - For more information visit the Jasper Dark Sky website.

 For your convenience, here is a list of hotels in Jasper.
 Please consider booking your Jasper accommodations through the included link.
 It costs nothing extra and helps support this website.